georchestra/mapstore2-georchestra/docs/source/configuration/application/index.rst

 * Writing operation will will applied **only** in the **first** directory of the list.

 geOrchestra so can be configured to have a **write** and a **read-only** configuration directory simply by giving 2 directories ind the ``georchestra.datadir`` value.
-MapStore will write in only in the first, the second one will be a read-only configuration dir, that can be edited manually by the administrator.
+MapStore will write only in the first, the second one will be a read-only configuration dir, that can be edited manually by the administrator.